 - BruinCard cash: Money put on BruinCard may not be for services rendered or to pay a student for volunteering or “just because.”
 The criteria typically is something like for an “On the Spot” recognition award for unique or expert services, etc. Considered on a case by case basis.
 And, if you are approved to offer $ on BruinCards, then we will need a list of all the recipients and their UID numbers.

 - Honorariums: also known as “Professional Services or Guest Lecturer fees.”
 These are NOT for UCLA students or staff, but for non-UCLA persons (experts, speakers or performers who are specialists, etc.) who are not requesting a fee for service.
 These should also be requested well in advance (ex. in enough time to process to give check to recipient at time of program).
 If offering honorarium(s), then you should fill out an LVO and have your Program Advisor review and email to: email@example.com

 How do I fill out the Disbursement Form?

 Please click HERE for instructions.
 Student organizations only need to fill out Numbers 1-7 in red.

 Where do I turn in my Disbursement Form?

 Fill out all required fields and print the form (see button above), then turn it in, along with your receipts (taped onto a separate blank 8.5x11 copy paper), and any attendance list (if applicable), to Michelle Le, Area Coordinator, at the Dykstra/DeNeve Residential Life office.

 How will I know if my reimbursement check is available for pick up?

 The “payee contact information” that was written on the disbursement form will be notified via email when their check is ready.
 Checks are held at Dykstra/DeNeve Residential Life Office.
-Inform the office assistant that you are here to pick up a check from Funding Board.
+Inform the office assistant that you are here to pick up your check from the Funding and Advisory Board.